replicatedhq/replicated-docs/docs/enterprise/monitoring-applications.md

 The following screenshot shows an example of the Monitoring section on the admin console dashboard with the Disk Usage, CPU Usage, and Memory Usage default graphs.

 ![Graphs on the admin console dashboard](/images/kotsadm-dashboard-graph.png)

-Prometheus is included by default on clusters provisioned by the Replicated Kubernetes installer, and no additional configuration is required to view graphs on the admin console dashboard.

-For information about how to set up Prometheus monitoring in existing clusters, see [Configure Monitoring in Existing Clusters](#configure-existing).

 ## Configure Monitoring in Existing Clusters {#configure-existing}